War can’t be sanitized no matter how we try

 Episcopal priest Barbara Brown Taylor has it right: “Human beings never behave more badly toward one another than when they believe they are protecting God.”
 A case in point is the religious right’s reaction to The Equality Act, which proposes to give the LGBTQ community the same rights that straight people enjoy.

-According to evangelist Franklin Graham, “The Equality Act is a threat to life as we know it ...
+According to evangelist Franklin Graham, “The Equality Act is a threat to life as we know ...

 Continue Reading →